 - I bought chicken tenders that were already skewered.
 If you can’t find them prepared like this, then get 2-3 chicken breasts and cut them in strips to skewer.
 You can skip the skewer but food on a stick is always more fun.

-- Season both sides of chicken with Maui Wowee Blend.
+- Season both sides of chicken with Spiceology Maui Wowee Hawaiian Rub.
 Let sit for 10-20 minutes.
 This allows for the rub to work into the meat for more even flavor distribution.

 - Cook chicken in a cast iron pan to get a nice crust all over.
 I fired up my Traeger Ranger and used the cast iron insert.
 You can also cook this on the stove in a cast-iron pan.